mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-### Q: What should I do if an error message `ERROR: mindspore-{VERSION}.whl is not a supported wheel on this platform` is displayed when I compile MindSpore form source and install it by using pip on the macOS system?
+### Q: What should I do if an error message `ERROR: mindspore-{VERSION}.whl is not a supported wheel on this platform` is displayed when I compile MindSpore from source and install it by using pip on the macOS system?

 A: First, check the name of the installation package under the output directory, which is similar to mindspore-1.6.0-cp37-cp37m-macosx_11_1_x84_64.whl.
 The "11_1" in the package name means that the SDK version used when compiling is 11.1.
 If the SDK version used is 11.x, it may be that the SDK version used during compilation is too high and cannot be installed.